AdriLucy/AdriLucy/README.md

 ### About Me

-Apart from my technical interests, I am also an enthusiast of biology, dinosaurs, astronomy, music and geek culture.
+Apart from my technical interests, I am also an enthusiast of biology, astronomy, music and geek culture.

 ### Contact Me